spissvinkel/examples/docs/index.md

 # examples

-A collection of example projects demonstrating various coding techniques
+A collection of various demo projects and code examples

 ## Contents